-Fiscal Year 2018 Program Performance Accomplishments
+Fiscal Year 2019 Program Performance Accomplishments

-Construction of the Utah Lake Drainage Basin Water Delivery System continued in 2018, which when complete, will provide 60,000 acre-feet of water to Salt Lake and Utah Counties and water for fish and wildlife and endangered species purposes.
-Work included construction of the Spanish Fork Reach of the Spanish Fork - Santaquin Pipeline.
+Construction of the Utah Lake Drainage Basin Water Delivery System continued in 2019, which when complete, will provide 60,000 acre-feet of water to Salt Lake and Utah Counties and water for fish and wildlife and endangered species purposes.
+Work included completion of the Spanish Fork Reach and South Fields Reach 1 and initiation of construction of Salem Reach 2 of the Spanish Fork - Santaquin Pipeline.
 Construction also continued on the Olmsted Hydroelectric Powerplant Replacement Project.
-Through the Water Management Improvement Program an estimated 131,000 acre-feet of water was conserved during 2018.
+Through the Water Management Improvement Program an estimated 138,000 acre-feet of water was conserved during 2019.

-The Mitigation Commission acquired lands for wetlands projects; continued planning and environmental work on the PRDRP; continued development on the LDRWRP; implemented projects for the recovery of the endangered June sucker; continued management of the Utah Lake Wetland Preserve and Great Salt Lake Shoreland Preserve; and continued development of fisherman access on rivers and streams.
+The Mitigation Commission acquired lands for wetlands projects; continued planning and environmental work on the PRDRP; continued development on the Lower Duchesne River Wetlands Restoration Project; implemented projects for the recovery of the endangered June sucker; continued management of the Utah Lake Wetland Preserve and Great Salt Lake Shoreland Preserve; and continued development of fisherman access on rivers and streams.
 These activities improve the health of watersheds, landscapes, and marine resources; sustain biological communities; and connect people in surrounding communities with the great outdoors.
 The Mitigation Commission continues to study desired flows in the Diamond Fork Drainage.
 These flows would provide for fish habitat and improve the condition of the riverine system.